Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-6.md

 ```

 Previously, we were building the tree from the whole files and directory in the root directory,
-but now we do not have to do that, we should now only build tree from the files that are
+but now we do not have to do that.
+We should now only build tree from the files that are
 provided to us in the index entry.

 And after commit we are removing the `index` file so that all the `index` entries are removed.